 The Film research group at the Netherlands Film Academy is closely connected with the Master’s programme.
 Research into and through film is the guiding principle for the Film research group.
 The research group is led by Mieke Bernink.
 Read more.

 The Arts Education research group is the cross-faculty research group of the Amsterdam University of the Arts.
 The research group conducts research in the field of arts education and is led by Emiel Heijnen and Melissa Bremmer.
 Read more.

 The mission of the Music research group is twofold.
 They want to contribute to a educational environment in which talented individuals can develop themselves to the highest level within their discipline, and in which artistic and intellectual curiosity is stimulated; and they want to promote interaction between music education, the professional music practice and research.
 The research group is led by Michiel Schuijer.
 Read more.

-The Academy of Architecture has three research groups.
+The Academy of Architecture has two research groups.
 The Architecture & Circular Thinking research group investigates the architectural possibilities of a new material paradigm in a broad sense.
 The research group focuses in word, image and construction on a new architectural repertoire for a circular economy.
 The research group is led by Peter van Assche, who is assisted by research fellow Gerjan Streng.
 Read more.

 The High-Density Energy Landscapes research group is led by landscape architect Sven Stremke.
 He is assisted by two fellows: PhD researcher Dirk Oudes and postdoc researcher Paolo Picchi.
 The research focuses on the development of sustainable energy landscapes with special attention for the roles of design and the designer in relation to energy transition.
 Read more.